|

 Moas", Roland Bibby’s dialect version of the classic

-drawings in two colours, over 700 pages long and featuring
+colours, over 700 pages long and featuring appendices on the

-appendices on the history of the language, the literature of
+history of the language, the literature of Northumberland

-SOLD OUT, but copies are in each the public libraries run by
+copies are in the public libraries run by Northumberland

 recordings of two of our founding members, Robert Allen of